vmware-archive/ansible-playbooks-chaperone/README.md

 set the assets.yml file to point to all of the files you want to use for the deployment, which may be different versions than are shown in this example setup.

+NOTE 2: By default, this playbook example sets the variable: download_files to false to prevent attempts to download invalid or unavailable URLs.
+The variable is set in vars/assets.yml, which upon fixing up the download_site and making available the files of interest at that site you should reset the download_files variable to true.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>